 Malaria is a risk in many parts of the world.
 Transmitted by a single-celled protozoan parasite, it can pass to a person through the bite of an infected mosquito.
-The protozoan that causes malaria is called Plasmodium.
-There are several different species of Plasmodium, each of which causes a different type of malaria.
+The protozoan that causes malaria is called Plasmodium – there are several different species, each of which causes a different type of malaria.
 One of those most dangerous strains is P. falciparum, which can transmit a deadly strain of cerebral malaria.

-Taking prescribed regimes of anti-malarial drugs can often prevent malaria.
+Before you travel, check with your doctor to see if the areas you’ll be visiting are in malaria zones.
+If they are, you can easily purchase anti-malarial tablets from an online pharmacy, where a free online consultation will be available to ensure you are buying the correct products and number of tablets for your trip.
 Travellers can also reduce their chances of suffering mosquito bites by wearing light-coloured clothing that covers all their limbs, using a tropical formula insect repellent and sleeping under a mosquito net.

 This viral haemorrhagic disease is contracted via close contact with infected primates, including humans.
 It has mortality rates of up to 90% and is predominately confined to west sub-Saharan Africa.
 There is no vaccine against Ebola, so avoiding eating bush meat is sensible as this is a common means of transmission.

 Anyone with Ebola must get to hospital as quickly as possible, where they will be treated under strict infection control protocols.
 Again if you do contract Ebola you will be in hospital for an incredibly long time and therefore travel insurance is essential to prevent huge medical bills ruining your trip on top of contracting a disease.